-- 1. Mineral resources are not mineral reserves and do not have demonstrated economic viability.
+- Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 These mineral resource estimates include inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorised as mineral reserves.
-There is also no certainty that these Inferred mineral resources will be converted to the Measured and Indicated categories through further drilling, or into mineral reserves, once economic considerations are applied.
-All figures are rounded to reflect the relative accuracy of the estimate and therefore numbers may not appear to add precisely. - 2.
+There is also no certainty that these Inferred mineral resources will be converted to the Measured and Indicated categories through further drilling, or into mineral reserves, once economic considerations are applied. - 2.
 The independent mineral resource estimates for the Nordeau West deposit was prepared by MRB & Associates, ("MRB") of Val d'Or, Quebec and is reported and classified in accordance with National Instrument NI 43-101. - 3.
-The mineral resources in this news release were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council.
+The mineral resources in this report were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM Council.